yuandere/my-shoppingify-2/README.md

 - **Completion Tracking**: Track progress with a simple toggle to mark items and lists as done.
 - **AI-Powered List Generation**: Generate shopping lists using prompts, URLs, or uploaded images.
 - **Stats at a Glance**: View key metrics like total items, completed tasks, and list progress on demand.
-- **Responsive Design**: Built with TailwindCSS and Shadcn UI components for a clean, modern interface.
+- **Responsive Design**: Built with TailwindCSS and shadcn/ui components for a clean, modern interface.

 <!-- Tech Stack -->